Ar0xA/ar0xa.github.io/_posts/2015-08-05-Do-you-like-shells-this-is-how-you-get-shells.md

 comments: true
 ---

 Every security professional knows that it's impossible to secure a system the full 100%.
 But we try.
-We use anti-virus, anti-exploit programs like EMET, anti-malware programs like Malwarebytes.
-And perhaps even anti-keyboard logging applications like Zemana's AntiLogger and a password manager.
+We use anti-virus, anti-exploit programs like <a href="https://support.microsoft.com/en-us/kb/2458544" target="_blank">EMET</a>, anti-malware programs like Malwarebytes.
+And perhaps even anti-keyboard logging applications like <a href="https://www.zemana.com/AntiLogger" target="_blank">Zemana's AntiLogger</a> and a password manager.

 **But do those really help?**